Cyrusssss/aeonbanklibrary/README.md

 2. Mysql 8.0 Server
    - Kindly refer to `db` folder in project root directory to init the database and tables
 3. Docker
-   - to build docker image
+   - to build docker image or run the image as container locally

 ## How to build